What Is JWH 018 Most Commonly Called?

 Common Names | Spice, Relaxinol, Jawa, Jehova/Jehowa |

-Origin | Synthesized in a laboratory by John W. Huffman |
+Origin | Synthesised in a laboratory by John W. Huffman |

-Primary Use | Originally for research on the endocannabinoid system; later used in recreational herbal blends |
+Primary Use | Originally for research on the endocannabinoid system, later used in recreational herbal blends. |

 Regulatory Status | Subject to bans and strict regulations in many countries, including Germany |

-Cultural Impact | Widely discussed in media and research; terminology varies significantly by region |
+Cultural Impact | Widely discussed in media and research, terminology varies significantly by region. |

 This table serves as a quick reference for understanding the multiple facets of JWH-018 and how they interact with global regulatory and cultural landscapes.